Monday’s analyst upgrades and downgrades

 He set a $15 target for its stock.

+Elsewhere, CIBC World Markets' Mark Jarvi also gave it a $15 target with an "outperformer" rating.

+Mr. Jarvi said: "Pinnacle has a strong operating track record and is well positioned as a low-cost supplier in the growing industrial wood pellet market.
+We see a clear path to growth through two plants under construction, opportunity for further growth (organic and/or M&A) and strong revenue/cash flow visibility ($3.1-billion contracted backlog) that underpins a $0.60 dividend (greater-than 50-per-cent payout ratio in 2018).
+In our view, Pinnacle is a unique investment opportunity providing a strong total return value proposition. "

-Elsewhere, RBC Dominion Securities initiated coverage of with an "outperform" rating and $17 target.
+RBC Dominion Securities initiated coverage of with an "outperform" rating and $17 target.

+Credit Suisse analyst Seth Sigman initiated coverage of a trio of U.S. retail companies, including Walmart Inc. (WMT-N), on Monday.

+He gave Walmart a "neutral" rating and target price of US$102, which is below the average on the Street of US$104.49.